 SSO has become the de facto standard for large organizations managing vendor access for their employees.
-It's a single set of credentials that your employees can use to log into several different applications, and you can absolutely set this up with Ethnio, but only on our Enterprise plans.
+It's a single set of credentials that your employees can use to log into several different applications, and you can absolutely set this up with Ethnio, which is an Enterprise plan add-on.

 Does Ethnio Support SSO/SAML?
 Yep.

 Ethnio supports SSO via SAML 2.0 and acts as a service provider (SP) for SSO.
 You must have a federation service that acts as an identity provider (IdP), but you almost definitely have that if you're interested in this whole setup.
 Ethnio supports all the most common IdPs: